opendocsg/slw-judgments-backfill/2013_SGHC_232/report.md

 154    On the other hand, it may seem incongruous that if the purpose of a provision is discussed in Parliament many years later and a purpose, whether old or new, is discussed for justifying the provision, the court may not consider that purpose whether under s 9A(3)( _d_ ) or 9A(2)( _b_ )(i).

 155    This is not the only time that a similar question was before our courts.
-In _Lim Meng Suang v AG_ [2013] 3 SLR 118, Quentin Loh J raised the question at [87] but did not furnish an answer as it was not necessary for him to do so.
+In _Lim Meng Suang v AG_ <span class="citation">[2013] 3 SLR 118</span>, Quentin Loh J raised the question at [87] but did not furnish an answer as it was not necessary for him to do so.
 Likewise, it was not necessary for me to come to a view on the question.
 The Minister’s statement did not assist the Applicant much because it did not discuss the interaction between s 97(1) and s 95(1) even though his statement was an unqualified endorsement of _Hisham_.

 156    Accordingly, I was still of the view that the Proposition was not correct.